Cathrineegh/AutoWNFI---OpenCore-EFI-Windows-Editing-Tool/readme.txt

 1) Assign and remove driver letters
 2) Make it relatively safe to alter your EFI files directly to try out things, as long as you have a backup available in Windows
 3) It remembers your choices making it more seamless to use the first or second, third or tenth time
+4) Create new backups of the EFI folder with ease

 Do I need to use Explorer++ or MiniTool Parition Wizard when I have this?